mandiant/flare-wmi/python-cim/doc/tutorial-wmikatz.md

 ## pivoting

-now that we know that we are dealing with invoke-mimikatz, lets see where mimikatz is referenced in the repository. has it been installed only once? or perhaps multiple times?
+now that we know that we are dealing with invoke-mimikatz, lets see where the term "mimikatz" is referenced within the repository. has it been installed only once? or perhaps multiple times?

 ```